 - Prepare the brine.
 In a big pot, place water and salt and bring to a boil.
 Rule: For each quart of water, you need 2 tablespoons of salt.
 Make sure the salt dissolves completely in the water.
 When the water starts boiling, remove the pot from the heat and let it cool.

 - Place dill on the bottom of each jar.
-Add some pieces of onion, few garlic cloves, few mustard seeds, thyme and pickling spices.
+Add some pieces of onion, a few garlic cloves, a few mustard seeds, thyme and pickling spices.

 - Start adding cucumbers, leaving at least 2 inches of headspace from the rim of the jar.
 Add more garlic cloves and onions.
 Place a bunch of dill over the cucumbers.